Foreign relations of Armenia: Nagorno-Karabakh conflict

 Negotiations to resolve the conflict peacefully have been ongoing since 1992 under the Minsk Group of the Organization for Security and Co-operation in Europe.
 The Minsk Group is co-chaired by Russia, France, and the United States and has representation from Turkey, the U.S., several European nations, Armenia and Azerbaijan.
 Despite the 1994 cease-fire, sporadic violations, sniper-fire and land mine incidents continue to claim over 100 lives each year.

 Since 1997, the Minsk Group co-chairs have presented three proposals to serve as a framework for resolving the conflict.
 Each proposal was rejected.
 Beginning in 1999, the presidents of Azerbaijan and Armenia initiated a direct dialogue through a series of face-to-face meetings, often facilitated by the Minsk Group Co-Chairs.
 The OSCE sponsored a round of negotiations between the presidents in Key West, Florida.
 U.S. Secretary of State Colin Powell launched the talks on 3 April 2001, and the negotiations continued with mediation by the U.S., Russia and France until 6 April 2001.
 The Co-Chairs are still continuing to work with the two presidents in the hope of finding lasting peace.

-The two countries are still at war.
+The two countries were technically still at war until 2025.
 Citizens of Armenia, as well as citizens of any other country who are of Armenian descent, are forbidden entry to Azerbaijan.
 If a person's passport shows evidence of travel to Nagorno–Karabakh, they are forbidden entry to Azerbaijan.

 In 2008, in what became known as the 2008 Mardakert Skirmishes, Armenian forces and Azerbaijan clashed over Nagorno-Karabakh.
 The fighting between the sides was brief, with few casualties on either side.

-The 2020 Nagorno-Karabakh war was the latest escalation of the unresolved conflict.
+The 2020 Nagorno-Karabakh war and the 2023 Azerbaijani offensive in Nagorno-Karabakh were the latest escalations of the unresolved conflict.

+On 8 August 2025, in a press conference at the White House, the leaders of Armenia and Azerbaijan agreed to a peace deal, ending the conflict after over three decades.